-While we are usually not a fan of additives, Lucas Transmission Fix deserves considerations if you are looking for a last resort to fix a bad transmission.
+While we are usually not a fan of additives, Lucas Transmission Fix deserves consideration if you are looking for a last resort to fix a bad transmission.

 Problems that Lucas is supposed to fix: